ims-systems-00/ims-kb/docs/General Information/actions.md

 ## Tables

-When browsing a set of data presented on a table, there are a number of ways to search, sort and present the information you are looking at.
+When browsing a set of data presented on a table, there are a number of ways to search, sort, and present the information you are looking at.

 ### Search